airbrake/sharpbrake/README.md

 #### WhitelistKeys

-Specifies which keys in the payload (parameters, session data, environment data, etc) should _not_ be filtered.
+Specifies which keys in the payload (parameters, session data, environment data, etc.) should _not_ be filtered.
 All other keys will be substituted with the `[Filtered]` label.

 ```csharp